-Ashfords is committed to complying with the SRA Standards and Regulations 2019.
-In particular, for this policy, we recognise the importance of Principle 1 (acting in a way that upholds the constitutional principle of the rule of law, and the proper administration of justice), Principle 2 (acting in a way that upholds public trust and confidence in the solicitors’ profession and in legal service provided by authorised persons), Principle 4 (acting with honesty), and Principle 5 (acting with integrity).
+Ashfords is regulated by the Solicitors Regulation Authority.
+In order to comply with the SRA Standards and Regulations 2019, for this policy, we recognise the importance of Principle 1 (acting in a way that upholds the constitutional principle of the rule of law, and the proper administration of justice), Principle 2 (acting in a way that upholds public trust and confidence in the solicitors’ profession and in legal service provided by authorised persons), Principle 4 (acting with honesty), and Principle 5 (acting with integrity).
 We also ensure that we comply with Rule 1.2 and Rule 7.1 of the SRA Code of Conduct 2019 for Solicitors, RELs and RFLs, and that the Firm complies with Rule 1.2, Rule 2.1 and Rule 3.1 of the SRA Code of Conduct 2019 for Firms.

 Ashfords does not tolerate the use of modern slavery or human trafficking anywhere within our organisation or in any of our supply chains.

 Modern slavery is a crime resulting in despicable abuse of human rights.
 The Modern Slavery Act (MSA) 2015 consolidates slavery and trafficking offences.
 It covers four activities:

 The MSA 2015 ensures that offences are subject to the toughest asset recovery regime under the Proceeds of Crime Act 2002.
 The National Crime Agency, the police and other law enforcement agencies have the power to bring to justice those engaged in human trafficking and slavery.
 Modern slavery is a complex and multi-faceted crime and tackling it requires all partners and staff to play a part.
 Protecting our workforce and reputation is vital.
 The MSA 2015 highlights the important need for businesses, and therefore the firm, to play a part in tackling slavery.